epam/ai-dial/docs/architecture.md

 ## Resources

-In AI DIAL, we call *resources* applications, language models, conversations, prompts and files.
-DIAL resources are handled according to the similar pattern (CRUD operations, publications, sharing, storage and other).
+In AI DIAL, we call *resources* applications, conversations, prompts and files.
+When added to the system, they are stored in a dedicated folder within a blob store account bucket assigned to your user account.
+You can handle resources according to the similar pattern (CRUD operations, publications, sharing and other).

-> In [DIAL API](https://epam-rail.com/dial_api) you can find dedicated sections for working with resources.
+> In [DIAL API](https://epam-rail.com/dial_api) you can find dedicated sections for working with resources: [applications](https://epam-rail.com/dial_api#tag/Applications), [conversations](https://epam-rail.com/dial_api#tag/Conversations), [prompts](https://epam-rail.com/dial_api#tag/Prompts) and [files](https://epam-rail.com/dial_api#tag/Files).

 ## AI DIAL Components